sklasfeld/sklasfeld.netlify.app/src/content/blog/03-phenoDataUKBrap.md

 ---
-title: 'SQL Me Maybe: Loading Phenotype Data in UKB RAP'
+title: 'Making Your Move with Phenotype Data in UK Biobank Research Analysis Platform (UKB-RAP)'
-excerpt: "How to navigate UK Biobank's field IDs"
+excerpt: 'Tips and tricks to loading phenotype data in the UKB-RAP.'
 publishDate: 'Dec 3 2025'
 tags:
   - biobank